pippim/pippim.github.io/programs/mserve.md

 # Lyrics Synchronization

-You can synchronize each lyrics line to highlight as it is being sung.
+After song lyrics have been trained (Time Index assigned to each lyrics line) each line is highlighted as it is sung.
+Before training, lyrics are auto-scroll based on preset algorithm.
+Manual scrolling can be turn on to override Auto and Time scrolling.

+A sample video is shown below.
+It shows how the toggle button works between automatic lyrics scrolling and manual scrolling:

 <video src="https://user-images.githubusercontent.com/92641463/149630735-8d579143-0d6f-4a7f-84a6-c7349c349e82.mp4"
 data-canonical-src="https://user-images.githubusercontent.com/92641463/149630735-8d579143-0d6f-4a7f-84a6-c7349c349e82.mp4"